MargaridaVictoriano/CTF-Write-Ups/README.md

 > 00048260: 0000 4945 4e44 ae42 6082 0068 6572 4500  ..IEND.B`..herE.

-I found curious that there was a string containing *Spac* because it resembles to the name of the challenge.
+I found it curious that there was a string containing *Spac* because it resembled to the name of the challenge.
 I found the string near the > IEND footer of the PNG so I checked the other PNG's as well.
 I merged the strings and I got *Spac3ei2herE*.
 I inserted this on the encoded .RAR file and it was the correct password and I got the following image:
 ![alt tag](https://github.com/MargaridaVictoriano/CTF-Write-Ups/blob/master/pflag.png)